Chocolate Chip Muffins

 - Do not swap baking soda for the baking powder

-- Allow the batter to rest for 15 minutes
+- Allow the batter to rest for 15 minutes in the mixing bowl

 - Bake at a higher temperature initially to cause the muffins to rise quickly